Skip to content

 arrange a post-battles celebration to end the day on a high note (see ideas below).

 - Provide each team member with their Superlative Award Certificate.

-- Finalize your plans to attend the Championship & All Team Finale to share in the pizza party, team prizes, meeting author Grace Lin, and seeing the final battle.
+- Finalize your plans to attend the Championship & All Team Finale to share in the pizza party, team prizes, meeting the author, and seeing the final battle.